mihailmariusiondev/codechallenge-room-control/README.md

 # 2. Explanation of the decisions I've made

+- Decided to use [ngX-Rocket](https://github.com/ngx-rocket/generator-ngx-rocket/) as it makes my life easier when creating an Angular app from scratch
-- Decided to use json-server as a fake backend server because it's easier to set up and gives me all the neccesary CRUD actions (GET, POST, PATCH, DELETE) based on a json-like structure
+- Decided to use json-server as a fake backend server because it's easier to set up and gives me all the necessary CRUD actions (GET, POST, PATCH, DELETE) based on a json-like structure
 - Created `@app/@shared/` directory should contain all the common declarations of the app can be found there (services, components, directives, snippets, pipes)
-- Had to update the model so it matched my needs better.
+- Had to update the model, so it matched my needs better.
 First I had this structure and a single `floor.service.ts` (this is the common scenario, where entities are related with each other with foreign keys in the database):

 ```json
 "floors": [